ThinkPad T60 Recovery guide

 NOTE: Libreboot standardises on flashprog now, as of 27 January 2024, which is a fork of flashrom.

 “Unbricking” means flashing a known-good (working) ROM.
 The problem: you can’t boot the system, making this difficult.
-In this situation, external hardware (see hardware requirements above) is needed which can flash the SPI chip (where libreboot resides).
+In this situation, external hardware is needed which can flash the SPI chip (where libreboot resides).
+First, disassemble the machine using the following steps, and refer to the external flashing guide linked later from this guide.

 Remove those screws and remove the HDD: